Electromagnetic absorption by water: Electronic spectrum

-At least some of these transitions result in photodissociation of water into H+OH.
-Among them the best known is that at 166.5 nm.

 Microwaves and radio waves

 The pure rotation spectrum of water vapor extends into the microwave region.

 Liquid water has a broad absorption spectrum in the microwave region, which has been explained in terms of changes in the hydrogen bond network giving rise to a broad, featureless, microwave spectrum.
 The absorption (equivalent to dielectric loss) is used in microwave ovens to heat food that contains water molecules.
 A frequency of 2.45 GHz, wavelength 122 mm, is commonly used.

 Radiocommunication at GHz frequencies is very difficult in fresh waters and even more so in salt waters.